sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 - [x] A search function
 - [x] A table of contents, that follows you as you scroll

 I really feel like a lot of those are covered with Hugo, but I struggled especially with the search function and the table of contents.
 I wasn't fully satisfied with the different themes I tried.
-With Material for Mkdocs, all of these points are covered right out of the box, which was a huge relief.
+With Material for MkDocs, all of these points are covered right out of the box, which was a huge relief.

-## Starting with Mkdocs
+## Starting with Material for MkDocs

-The best way to start with Mkdocs is to follow the [Getting Started](https://squidfunk.github.io/mkdocs-material/getting-started/).
+The best way to start with Material for MkDocs is to follow the [Getting Started](https://squidfunk.github.io/mkdocs-material/getting-started/).
 It's very well written and easy to follow.
 I won't go into the details here, they've done a much better job than I could ever do.

-## My Mkdocs setup
+## My MkDocs setup

 To set up this blog, I wanted a pretty simple and standard workflow: edit markdown files, use Git to push those file somewhere and update the blog accordingly.